JanWilliamHaug/FirstGamePyGame/README.md

 ## Goal

-Evade my the enemy cars.
+Evade the enemy cars, buy moving your car from left to right.
 Survive as long as possible, while the game gets progressively harder as time goes by.

 ## Controls

-Use the your arrow keys  or A and D keys to control your car.
+Use your arrow keys or your A and D keys on your keyboard to control your car.